Los Angeles Rams vs. Indianapolis Colts NFL Week 2 Odds, Plays and Insights for September 19, 2021

 Colts Top Players

-- A season ago, Jonathan Taylor churned out 1,169 rushing yards (77.9 yards per game) and scored 11 touchdowns.
-He added 36 catches for 299 yards (19.9 receiving yards per game) with one receiving touchdown.
+- Jonathan Taylor took 232 attempts for 1,169 rushing yards a season ago (77.9 yards per game) while scoring 11 touchdowns.
+He also caught 36 passes for 299 yards (19.9 receiving yards per game) with one touchdown through the air.

 - Nyheim Hines totaled 380 rushing yards on 89 carries (23.8 yards per game), with three touchdowns on the ground.
 He also caught 63 passes for 482 (30.1 yards per game) and four touchdowns.